vemel/nextversion/README.md

 # Next Version

-Format, bump, and update a version of Node.js and Python packages.
+Format, bump, and update a version of Node.js and Python packages action.

 Current version: 0.0.1